-I hope all the teachers will implement this textbook in a meaningful way in their classroom teaching for the development of academic standards of our children.
+I hope all the teachers will implement this textbook in a meaningful way in their classroom teaching for the development of academic standards and to achieve expected learning outcomes of our children.

-B. Seshu kumari

-Director, SCERT, Hyderabad
+B. Seshu kumari Director, SCERT, Hyderabad

 MATHEMATICS CLASS - III